How to Deal with ‘Microsoft Outlook Not Responding’ Error?

-Microsoft Outlook is undoubtedly one of the most versatile email client tools available today, and this is right why it is used worldwide by organizations of all sizes.
-But like any other software, Outlook is also prone to bugs and problems
+Microsoft Outlook is undoubtedly one of the most versatile and popular business email clients used worldwide by organizations of all sizes.
+But like any other software, Outlook is also prone to bugs and problems.

-When an application or process gets stuck in operation or reaches a deadlock for resources, the “not responding” message appears on the title bar of the application’s window.
-This is common across all applications on a Windows machine.
-Most of the time, the best option is to wait it out, even it is frustrating to you!
+Outlook tries to finish the operation but since it can’t, it displays the “not responding” message on the title bar of the application’s window.
+This is a common issue that you may encounter with other applications on a Windows machine.
+Most of the time, the best option is to wait—even if it is frustrating for you!

 When this happens to your Outlook, the stakes are much higher because there is always a possibility for you to be in the middle of a conversation with a potential client.
-Or worse, you could be expecting an update for a crucial security issue and your Outlook can hang.
+Or worse, you could be expecting an update for a crucial subject, such as a security issue.

 When you try to click anywhere on the Outlook window, the entire screen becomes translucent with the message “Microsoft Outlook not responding” displayed on the title bar.

-How to Fix the “Outlook not responding” error:
+Solutions to Fix the “Outlook Not Responding” Error

 If an existing Outlook process is stuck in operation, a fresh instance of the application cannot be initiated successfully.
 This is because one or more ‘outlook.exe’ processes would be running in the memory when you’re trying to start another ‘outlook.exe’ process, thereby creating a conflict.

-Thus, one of the first things to try out is to kill all ‘outlook.exe’ processes through the Task Manager.
+Thus, one of the things to try out is to kill all ‘Outlook.exe’ processes through the Task Manager.
 For this:

-- Click on the Processes tab and search for all processes with the word Outlook in their name (primarily, processes named outlook.exe)
+- Click on the Processes tab and search for all processes with the word Outlook in the name (primarily, processes named outlook.exe).

-- For each process you find, select it by clicking on it once and then click on the ‘End Process’ button at the bottom right corner of Task Manager
+- Find each process, select it by clicking on it, and then click on the ‘End Process’ button at the bottom right corner of Task Manager.

-Add-ins and customization files are installed into Outlook to improve the user experience.
+Add-ins and customization files are installed in Outlook to improve the user experience.
 However, sometimes, faulty add-ins can cause problems with the normal working of Outlook.
 Hence, that’s where you should look next.

-- Start Outlook in safe mode by pressing down the Ctrl key and clicking on Outlook icon; you may also launch Outlook in safe mode by opening the command prompt and typing outlook.exe /safe.
+- Start Outlook in safe mode by pressing down the Ctrl key and clicking on the Outlook icon.
+You may also launch Outlook in safe mode by pressing Windows + R keys and typing outlook.exe /safe.

 Note: Launching Outlook in safe mode loads Outlook without any add-ins or customization files.